div007x/personal-portfolio/README.md

 ## 🎨 Interactive Features

-### Three.js 3D Background
+### Three.js Neural-Network Background

-The website uses Three.js to generate an animated 3D node network.
+The website uses Three.js to generate an animated 3D node network layered with an ambient glowing particle field, set inside exponential fog for depth.

 Nearby nodes are dynamically connected using lines, creating an interactive web-style visual background.
+A slow, independent camera/scene drift keeps the scene feeling alive even when the mouse isn't moving.

-The animation reacts to mouse movement and creates dynamic color and movement effects.
+The animation reacts to mouse movement (attracting nearby nodes and tinting them) and creates dynamic color and movement effects.

+### Click Energy Pulses

+Clicking anywhere spawns an expanding ring inside the 3D scene at the clicked position, briefly brightening nearby nodes as it travels outward — layered on top of the existing 2D cursor ripple effect.

 ### Custom Cursor

 A custom cursor system provides:

-* Animated cursor ring
+* Animated cursor ring with a soft glow
-* Interactive hover states
+* Interactive hover states (links, text fields, cards)
+* A magnetic click-pulse state while the mouse button is held
 * Click ripple effects
 * Smooth cursor tracking

 The custom cursor is disabled on touch devices for improved mobile usability.

+### Glassmorphism Panels

+Skill, project, hackathon, and certificate cards use `backdrop-filter` blur with a subtle top-edge reflection, so they read as translucent panels floating above the neural-network background.

 ### Scroll Reveal Animation